 Augustus John (1878-1961), Dorelia Standing before a Fence, c.
-1903-04, 202 \times 122 cm, Tate
+1903-04, 202 × 122 cm, Tate

-- In 1903 he started a relationship with Dorothy "Dorelia" McNeill (1881-1969), a typist from Camberwell who attended the Westminster School of Art in the evening which is where she met Gwen.
+- As I said, in 1903 Augustus started a relationship with Dorothy"Dorelia" (pronounced 'dor-REL-ia') McNeill (1881-1969), a typist from Camberwell who attended the Westminster School of Art in the evening which is where she met Gwen.
 She was described by another artist as so beautiful you could not take your eyes off her.
+Others said she was not a conventional beauty but was sharp and direct in manner, not a person to mess with.
+She did not engage in small talk and spoke in a deep voice.
 Her taste for dressing in 'artistic' clothes caused Augustus to fantasise that she had gypsy ancestors and he renamed her Dorelia.
-She is dressed here in her 'gypsy' clothes. - From 1905 Augustus and his wife Ida lived in Paris with Dorelia.
-Following Ida's death John lived with Dorothy for the rest of his life and they had four children. - Throughout his life Augustus was interested in the Romani people whom he called 'Gypsies'.
-He sought them out across the UK and Europe and learnt to speak their language.
-For a time, he and his family, which included his wife Ida, mistress Dorelia, and John's children by both women, travelled in a caravan, in gypsy fashion.
+She is dressed here in her 'gypsy' clothes. - For a time, he and his family, which included his wife Ida, mistress Dorelia, and John's children by both women, travelled in a caravan, in gypsy fashion.
 His biographer speculated that his love of the gypsy life derived from his father, who hated gypsies, warning to him that he would be kidnapped and brought up by gypsies.
 His father didn't know that Augustus longed to leave home and wished he would be kidnapped by gypsies.
-The represented escape and freedom for Augustus. - We have already seen Woman Smiling (1908-09) which was bought by John https://www.tate.org.uk/art/artworks/john-dorelia-standing-before-a-fence-t11761
+The represented escape and freedom for Augustus.